Our ongoing and completed projects

 • Status: In progress

-MTaPS Program supports the Global Health Security Agenda (GHSA) in 13 countries to help build countries capacity to protect themselves from infectious disease threats and to raise global health security as a national and worldwide priority.
-The Programs GHSA work focuses on contributing to antimicrobial resistance (AMR) containment, specifically by supporting infection prevention and control (IPC), antimicrobial stewardship (AMS), and multisectoral coordination (MSC) on AMR.
+The MTaPS Program supports the Global Health Security Agenda (GHSA) across 13 countries, helping build the capacity to protect against infectious disease threats while prioritizing global health security.
+Within GHSA's framework, the program focuses on antimicrobial resistance (AMR) containment through infection prevention and control (IPC), antimicrobial stewardship (AMS), and multisectoral coordination (MSC) on AMR.

 Project Info